 Munich’s largest park is the English Garden, which is a wonderful place to spend a lazy afternoon or enjoy a picnic lunch.
 You can hike along the park’s paths, get on the water in a paddle boat, and then stop at a nearby beer garden to sample local brews.
 There are several good places to grab a beer around the Chinese Tower.
 Keep in mind that the area around Eisbach is “clothing optional,” just in case you want to sunbathe without getting those unsightly tan lines.

-Museum fans and science geeks will love the impressive Deutches Museum in Munich, as it’s Europe’s largest science and technology museum.
+Museum fans and science geeks will love the impressive Deutsches Museum in Munich, as it’s Europe’s largest science and technology museum.
 Many visitors spend an entire day just exploring this huge museum, which is set on an tiny island in the Isar River.
-Well over a million people visit this museum year to see the 18,000+ exhibits and artifacts on display.
+About 1.5 million people visit this museum each year to see the nearly 28,000 exhibits and artifacts on display.
 One of the top museum highlights is the Verkehrszentrum, which displays all types of vehicles throughout history.
 Other popular displays feature musical instruments, space probes, sailing ships, and robots.

 It would be a shame to visit Munich and not experience the culture of the city’s authentic beer halls.
 One of the most popular ones is Hofbräuhaus, which is known around the world.
-Hofbräuhaus has been a part of Munich since 1644.
+This three-floor beer hall dates back to the 16th century and is open 365 days a year.
 Some of the other beer halls worth visiting in Munich include Weisses Bräuhaus, Der Pschorr, and Paulaner Bräuhaus.
 There’s really no better way to wash down delicious traditional German foods like roasted pork knuckle and pretzels!
 Augustinerkeller is a highly recommended traditional beer garden in the city center that serves traditional Bavarian cuisine.